 The Assessing Office is also responsible for the proper listing and discovery of all personal property, business personal property, and motor vehicles located in or taxable by Duplin County.
 The Assessing Office is responsible for assigning the fair market value (retail) of such property for tax billing purposes.
-Assessing employees can assist you with questions regarding ownership, sites, and description or value of personal property.
-Along with property listing and assessing, the Assessing Office processes applications for the Senior Citizen/Disability exclusion as outlined in the North Carolina General Statute; conducts audits of all personal and business personal property accounts; and maintains the mailing addresses as submitted by the taxpayers or by the Department of Motor Vehicles for all personal property, business personal property and motor vehicle accounts.
+Assessing employees can assist you with questions regarding ownership, situs, description and value of personal property.
+Along with property listing and assessing, the Assessing Office processes applications for the Senior Citizen/Disability/Veterans exclusion as outlined in the North Carolina General Statute; conducts audits of all personal and business personal property accounts; and maintains the mailing addresses as submitted by the taxpayers or by the Department of Motor Vehicles for all personal property, business personal property and motor vehicle accounts.

 Application for Property Tax Relief

-Certification of Disability for Property Tax Exclusion
+Certification of Disability

-2019 Request for Extension
+2023 Request for Extension

-Improvement Listing Form
+Real Property Improvement Form

-Hurricane Florence Damage Assessment
+Personal Property Damage Assessment